valdecar/Murka/README.md

 ```
 ### usage
 ```
-You can either play books from file (in that case fb2 and some txt) or copy them directly to text frame (after that click update button and save as new if needed).
+You can either play books from text file (in that case .fb2 and some .txt) or copy them directly to text frame (after that click update button and save as new if needed).